frintstones/frintstones.github.io/_pages/about.md

 Welcome to my personal page!
 I am a Senior Research Fellow at the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).

-- <b>My overarching research theme focuses on understanding how technological development, business regulations, and public policies foster entrepreneurship and innovation</b>.
+- <b>My overarching research theme focuses on uncovering the key drivers of entry and growth in high-tech entrepreneurship, with a focus on technology development, business regulations, and public policies</b>.

   - <b>Technological Development and Entrepreneurship</b>: This research stream examines entrepreneurial activity in the context of rapid advancements in digital platforms and the growing adoption of AI.
 I also analyze startups' technological characteristics using large language models to explore their relationship with venture capital funding outcomes.